- Política y regulación de cuidado médico

 What Is ACA Compliance?

 ACA compliance refers to the legal responsibilities placed on employers, particularly Applicable Large Employers (ALEs), under the Affordable Care Act.
-These obligations include offering affordable health insurance that meets minimum essential coverage and value standards to full-time employees and their dependents.
-Two sections of the Internal Revenue Code enforce the ACA's reporting requirements, ensuring that employers and insurers report health coverage details to the IRS and furnish statements to employees annually.
-Failure to comply may result in significant penalties.
+These obligations include offering affordable health insurance that meets minimum essential coverage and value standards to full-time employees and their dependents, and accurately reporting that information to the IRS each year using Forms 1094-C and 1095-C.

 -